RESEARCH GROUP MEMBERS

-- Dr Rod Mitchell (Edinburgh, UK)
+- Professor Rod Mitchell (Edinburgh, UK)

 PRIZES AND AWARDS

 2015 - Titular Commendation - University Teaching Excellence Award Scheme.
-Awarded to Dr Kevin Coward for his continued excellence in teaching for the Medical Science Division.
+Awarded to Kevin Coward for his continued excellence in teaching for the Medical Science Division.

 2015 - Nanoscience Research Leadership Award.
-Awarded to Dr Kevin Coward and Team by the Cognizure Publication Group based upon publication record in the field.
+Awarded to Kevin Coward and Team by the Cognizure Publication Group based upon publication record in the field.

 2012 - University of Oxford Major Educator Teaching Excellence Award.
-Team award, led by Dr Kevin Coward, for an outstanding contribution to postgraduate education in the Medical Sciences Division.
+Team award, led by Kevin Coward, for an outstanding contribution to postgraduate education in the Medical Sciences Division.

 2005 - British Andrology Society Prize.
-Jointly awarded to Dr Kevin Coward for work describing the use of in vivo gene transfer procedures for studying spermatogenesis.
+Jointly awarded to Kevin Coward for work describing the use of in vivo gene transfer procedures for studying spermatogenesis.
 Joint Conference of the UK Fertility Societies, Fertility 2005, University of Warwick, U.K.

 2015 - Winner, Society for Reproduction and Fertility (SRF) Stewart Rhind Science Writing Prize.
 Miss Ho-Yi Tang (Clinical Medical Student) for an essay discussing new techniques for mitochondrial transfer.